Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots

 \subsection{Problem Reformulation}

 In this subsection, we reformulate the considered optimization problem to facilitate the application of BCD.
-To start with, we define beamforming matrix $\mathbf{W}_k[m]=\mathbf{w}_k[m]\mathbf{w}_k^H[m]$, $\forall m$, $\forall k$.
-Then, we replace the original problem \eqref{prob1} by its lower bound version which is based on the new uncertainty region in \eqref{upperbound-eaves_channel2} and given by
+In particular, we replace the original problem \eqref{prob1} by a lower bound version which is based on the new uncertainty region in \eqref{upperbound-eaves_channel2} and given by